preeti98/Poem-Maker/README.md

 # Poem-Maker

 This is a program that returns a poem for whatever first word you enter in Shakespearean style.
+Here, LSTMs(2-layered) instead of the basic RNN to capture longer-range dependencies.

 ## Dependancies